2020 Healthy Marriage & Relationship Education Grants

-This is your one stop resource for all information necessary to complete your grant proposals for the PICK a Partner (aka How to Avoid Falling for a Jerk(ette)) and/or Couple LINKS programs.
-Both of these programs are (1) based on psychological, social, and family research and theory and (2) have been evalutated with both program participants and instructors.
+This is your one stop resource for all information necessary to complete your grant proposals for the PICK a Partner (aka How to Avoid Falling for a Jerk(ette)), Couple LINKS and/or the Home Runs (dads, parents, and families) programs.
+All of these programs are (1) based on psychological, social, and family research and theory and (2) have been evalutated with both program participants and instructors.

-On this page you will find research conducted on the PICK a Partner (aka How to Avoid Falling for a Jerk(ette)) & Couple LINKS program, instructor evaluations and sample survey instruments.
+On this page you will find research conducted on the PICK a Partner (aka How to Avoid Falling for a Jerk(ette)) Couple LINKS program and Home Runs programs, instructor evaluations and sample survey instruments.

 Our evidence-based and theoretically grounded curricula meet the grant requirements for most of the 8 Healthy Marriage Promotion Activities (CRA authorized activities, see the chart to the right).

 We are currently offering virtual instructor trainings given our current world conditions as well as to to help reduce the cost of certifiying instructors.
 To view the current schedule of trianings please visit our Virtual Offerings page.

 Additionally, we have online versions of our PICK (Head Meets Heart) and LINKS (Rock Solid Marriage) courses as well as a course for engaged couples: Rock Solid Marriage Ready.
 You can learn more about our online courses here.

 PICK & LINKS Grant Resources

 Please download the documents throughout this webpage to help you through your grant writing process.
 Also, feel free to contact us at email@example.com for any guidance needed along the way.
 We would be happy to assist with: